Dr. Matthew Paldy, PhD, LP

 In many relationships, changes in sexual intimacy are not isolated—they reflect underlying emotional shifts.
 Couples often report that intimacy declines during periods of chronic stress, unresolved conflict, or emotional withdrawal.

-Over time, physical closeness can begin to feel emotionally risky rather than connecting, especially when repair after conflict is inconsistent.
+Over time, physical closeness can begin to feel emotionally risky rather than connecting, especially when repair after conflict is inconsistent or incomplete.

 The Pursuer–Distancer Dynamic in Intimacy

-One common pattern is a pursuit–withdraw cycle in which one partner seeks closeness while the other experiences pressure and retreats.
-This dynamic can affect both emotional and sexual intimacy, reinforcing disconnection on both sides.
+One common pattern is the pursuer–withdraw cycle, in which one partner seeks closeness while the other experiences pressure and retreats.
+This dynamic affects both emotional and sexual intimacy, reinforcing disconnection on both sides.

 These cycles frequently overlap with patterns described in couples conflict cycles .